DyXel/Multirole/README.md

 # Multirole: A C++ server for EDOPro

-Multirole manages client connections to a singular lobby where rooms can be hosted and a list of said rooms fetched by other clients to join.
-It is in charge of creating, processing and logging duels by interfacing with [EDOPro's core](https://github.com/edo9300/ygopro-core).
+Multirole is a cross-platform server software that manages client connections to a singular lobby where rooms can be hosted by a client and a list of said rooms fetched by other clients to join.
+It is in charge of creating, processing and logging automated Yu-Gi-Oh! duels by interfacing with [EDOPro's core](https://github.com/edo9300/ygopro-core).

-This project's original inception was to replace [srvpro](https://github.com/mycard/srvpro) due to how cumbersome it is to work with CoffeScript/JavaScript and its interface for native data structures, while also doubling as a learning exercise about high performance networking and serving as a very small documentation for YGOPro's ecosystem.
+Docker containers are provided at [Dockerhub](https://hub.docker.com/r/dyxel/multirole) and x86 Windows binaries are provided on the [release page](https://github.com/DyXel/Multirole/releases).
+For a quick start, those ought to suffice, for Linux and MacOS it is recommended to manually compile in order to maximize performance and customization needs.

 ## Features